NARKOZ/gitlab/docs/installation.md

 ## Rubygems

-Install the latest version of gem by running following command
+Install the latest version of the gem by running the following command

 ```sh
 gem install gitlab